-GPs must be aware that patients on biologic therapy are at an increased risk of infection, including TB, skin and soft tissue.
-They should therefore have a high index of suspicion if a patient on biologic therapy presents with signs or symptoms of the above infections.
+GPs must be aware that patients on targeted immunomodulatory medications are at an increased risk of infection, including TB, skin and soft tissue.
+They should therefore have a high index of suspicion if a patient on one of these medicines presents with signs or symptoms of the above infections.
 Any symptoms or signs suggestive of TB, or new exposure or prolonged residence in a high-incidence setting should prompt further clinical assessment and investigation.
 Active TB on TNF-antagonist therapy is often disseminated and extrapulmonary; symptoms may include unexplained weight loss, night sweats, non-resolving cough, haemoptysis and lymphadenopathy.